Hi, I'm Travis Jamison, founder of Smash.vc

 And I loved *almost* every minute of it.

-Post-exits, I did what most do, I became “an investor” (insert eye-roll here).
 I allocated capital to just about every type of investment out there.
-Dozens of angel investments in traditional high-risk high-reward startups, an LP in half a dozen funds, dabbled in public equities, private debt deals, real estate, and last but not least… started buying online businesses in their entirety to add to my growing portfolio.
-I was in search of “my thing”.
-A type of investing that I could latch on and pour my professional soul into, something that provided great returns, but also something that felt right.
+Dozens of angel investments in traditional high-risk, high-reward startups, an LP in half a dozen funds, dabbled in public equities, private debt deals, real estate, and last but not least… started buying small businesses in their entirety to add to my growing portfolio.
+I was in search of “my thing.”
+A type of investing that I could latch on to and pour my professional soul into, something that provided great returns but also something that felt right.

 So, guess which one I decided to double down on?